 Development of the NFIP PEIS began with publication of the Notice of Intent in the Federal Register on May 16, 2012 (77 FR 95, pages 28891-28893).
 The evaluation process included the NFIP Stakeholder Listening Session with key stakeholders in November 2009.
 In addition, FEMA conducted two public meetings in December 2010 and opened a public comment period on four alternatives for NFIP Reform.
 Comments received were considered part of the scoping process for this PEIS.

-FEMA intends to publish a Revised Notice of Intent in the Federal Register in October of 2013, opening a public scoping period that will last for 45 days.
-Information and public comments received during the scoping period will be reviewed for consideration in the Draft NFIP PEIS.
-Publication of the Draft PEIS will include a 45-day comment period.
-In addition, FEMA may conduct Draft PEIS public hearings or webinars to obtain comments on the document.
+FEMA intends to further the scoping process through three public webinars that will be held in April and May of 2014.
+A publication in the Federal Register will publicize these dates and they are listed above in the Announcements section.
+Publication of the Draft PEIS will include a public comment period.
+In addition, FEMA may conduct Draft PEIS public webinars to obtain comments on the document.
 Comments on the Draft PEIS will be incorporated, as appropriate, into the Final PEIS.
 Following a 30-day waiting period, FEMA will review the Final PEIS to issue a Record of Decision regarding actions to be taken, including potential mitigation measures.

 Future Public Involvement Opportunities

 Commenting on the Draft PEIS is the second major phase of public involvement.
 The Draft PEIS has not been prepared at this time.
 If you would like to receive notification of the Draft PEIS publication, send an email to NFIP-Programmatic-EIS@fema.dhs.gov to be added to the distribution list.
-Interested parties are given the chance to submit comments and questions concerning the Draft PEIS and Final PEIS, attend public hearings or webinars, and review PEIS publications and related materials.
+Interested parties are given the chance to submit comments and questions concerning the Draft PEIS and Final PEIS, attend webinars and review PEIS publications and related materials.

 How to Comment